Skip to main content

 • Community health centers

-The day might start with a 5-year-old male patient and his mother who walked into the clinic without an appointment.
-The child is complaining of ear pain after having a cold for 3 days.
-The family nurse practitioner examines the patient and treats him for an ear infection, but also finds that the child is underweight.
-After talking with the mother, the family nurse practitioner discovers that this family needs assistance affording adequate food.
-The mother agrees to a referral to a local food pantry and is given a list of other resources to help with bills so that more of the family’s income can go toward food.
+A 5-year-old boy and his mother walk into the clinic without an appointment, with the child complaining of ear pain after a cold.
+The family nurse practitioner examines the patient, treats him for an ear infection, but also discovers the child is underweight.
+After talking with the mother, the FNP learns the family needs assistance affording adequate food and refers them to a local food pantry along with other resources to help with bills.
+This scenario demonstrates how FNPs address both immediate medical needs that impact patient well-being.

-As you can see, the family nurse practitioner job duties will vary greatly from day to day and patient to patient.
-Chamberlain’s MSN-FNP program prepares future nurse practitioners to practice in a variety of settings caring for patients of all ages.
-Our accredited online MSN program can be completed in as few as eight semesters, preparing students for the FNP National Certification examinations.
-Chamberlain’s preceptor matching service assists students to find practicum sites and preceptors and provides coaching along the way.
+As you can see, the family nurse practitioner role encompasses diverse responsibilities that vary greatly from day to day and patient to patient.
+Chamberlain’s MSN-FNP program is designed to support students’ preparation for practice in a variety of settings, caring for patients of all ages .
+Our CCNE-accredited online MSN program can be completed in as few as eight semesters, preparing students for FNP national board certification examinations.
+Chamberlain’s preceptor matching service assists students in finding practicum sites and preceptors and provides coaching along the way.

 Ready to get started?
 Request more information here.